A-z - Animals

 The dodo is thought to hold stones in its beak to help grind fruit and nuts.

-Not much information has been recorded about the bird's diet.
-Much of what we know is based on a single description, coupled with modern inferences drawn from its anatomy.
+Not much information has been documented regarding the bird’s diet.
+Our knowledge primarily relies on a single description, supplemented by modern inferences derived from its anatomy.

 What does the dodo eat?